Posted by Stuart Brazington, Partner

 How does someone with a brain injury get rehabilitation?

-Under something called the Rehabilitation Code 2015, legal advisors will be able to arrange an Immediate Needs Assessment.
+Under something called the Rehabilitation Code 2015, legal advisers will be able to arrange an Immediate Needs Assessment.
 Even where liability is not immediately admitted, rehabilitation can still be accessed as the parties are bound to promote the collaborative use of use rehabilitation and early intervention.
 This will usually be done by agreement with any other Solicitors/insurers involved and will often be funded by them straight away.

 The code’s purpose is to help the injured Claimant make the best and quickest possible medical, social, vocational and psychological recovery.
 There may have been significant changes to the persons’s ability to work, or even changes to their personality and temperament.
 All off these need to be assessed and an action of support implemented.